yogthos/markdown-clj/README.md

 ## Usage Clojure

-Markdown-clj can be invoked either by calling `md-to-html` which takes two parameters, which will be passed to a reader and writer respectively, eg:
+Markdown-clj can be invoked either by calling `md-to-html` or `md-to-html-string` functions.

+The `md-to-html` function accepts an input containing Markdown markup and an output where the resulting HTML will be written.
+The input and output parameters will be passed to a reader and a writer respectively:

 ```clojure
 (ns foo